aredn/documentation/arednGettingStarted/advanced_config.rst

 .. note:: The *Advanced WAN Access* settings have been moved to the **Advanced Configuration** display.

 WAN WiFi Client
-  As mentioned above in the *Mesh RF* section, if your node has a radio on which you have *disabled* Mesh RF and you are not using it as a LAN AP, you can enable this available radio as a WAN interface by checking the **WAN Wifi Client** checkbox.
+  As mentioned above in the *Mesh* section, if your node has a radio on which you have *disabled* Mesh and you are not using it as a LAN AP, you can enable this available radio as a WAN interface by checking the **WAN Wifi Client** checkbox.
 Enter the SSID and authentication string for the wifi AP that you want to connect through for Internet access.

   The mesh node uses "WPA2 PSK" encryption to connect to the wifi AP.
 The password length must be between zero and 64 characters.
 If the key length is 64, it is treated as hex encoded.
 If the length is 0, then no encryption will be used to connect to an open AP.
 A single quote character must not be used in the passphrase.